rmuppane/sb-kie-server-sso-service/readme.md

 This sample requires KeyCloak to be installed and configured with following defaults:
 - keycloak.auth-server-url=http://localhost:8100/auth
-- keycloak.realm=master
+- keycloak.realm=rhpam-client-app
-- keycloak.resource=springboot-app
+- keycloak.resource=springboot-user-app

 How to configure it
 -------------------

 - Download and install KeyCloak.
 - Use default master realm or create new one
 - Create client named springboot-app and set its AccessType to public
 - Set Valid redirect URI and Web Origin according to your local setup - with default setup they should be set to